roundhouse/FormBuilder-2-Craft-CMS/README.md

 ***

-#### Documentation
+# Front-End Template Usage

-Take a look at `sampleForm.twig` for sample code.
-You will need to copy everything in that file and paste it to where you want to display your form (front-end template).
+Take a look at `sampleForm.twig` for required code.
+You will need to copy everything in that file and paste it to where you want to display your form.

-#### Form Creation
+***

+# Spam Protection

+There are 2 options for spam protection, Time Submissions and Honeypot method.

+#### 1. Time Submission

+Time submission will prevent spam bots for submitting the form too quickly.
+You need to enter a time (seconds) it should take a real person to submit a form.
+Typically 3 seconds is good enought.

+##### 2. Honeypot Method

+With honeypot there is a hidden field that should be left blank.
+When spam bots run through the form they tend to fill out all the fields.
+If the honeypot field will get field the submission will fail.
+Real people will not be able to fill out this field so the form will submit succesfully.

+***

+# File Uploads

+Create an Asset field and add it to your form.
+You need to select **Has File Uploads** box when creating your form to make sure files get submitted.

+***

+# Email Notifications

+Set up your forms to send email notifications to any emails you like.
+Email notifications can be customized a little.
+You can choose between plain text or an HTML email template.
+For each option you can add an optional body and footer text.
+If you going with HTML template you can upload a custom logo, pick background color and add container width.

+***

+# Creating Forms

 Hit `Create New Form` to creat a new form.